chrissteel/Bitcoin-Sentiment/README.md

 The project will use the Event Registry API to gather articles about Bitcoin, and then perform a lexical sentiment analysis on them to test for correlation and feedback between news sentiment and Bitcoin prices.

-## API Call
+## API Call (Initial Query)

-This API call searches for and returns all articles in EventRegistry's database that fit the criteria set by `QueryArticlesIter`.
+This gathers data from all of the articles in EventRegistry's database that fit the criteria set by `QueryArticlesIter`.

 ```python